 Its findings demonstrate the effectiveness of Naturopathic medicine in a wide range of chronic conditions including cardiovascular disorders, musculoskeletal pain, type 2 diabetes, PCOS, depression, anxiety, chronic pain, hepatitis C, menopausal symptoms, bipolar disorder, asthma and in increasing cancer survival time.

-It places under the spotlight the Government’s decision to remove private health fund rebates for Naturopathy on the basis of an outdated, limited review conducted by the National Health & Medical Research Council (NHMRC) in 2013.
+It places under the spotlight the Government’s decision to remove private health fund rebates for Naturopathy on the basis of an outdated review of limited scope conducted in 2013 by Australia’s peak medical research institute, the National Health & Medical Research Council (NHMRC), released in 2015.

 Despite such new emerging evidence, the Federal Government is proceeding with plans to axe the Government Private Health Insurance (PHI) subsidy for Naturopathy and 15 other natural therapies, which takes effect from April 1st.
 Compounding the situation, the Government has gone further by also banning private health insurers from independently offering rebates for these services under general extras cover – even though allowing ongoing coverage would cost it nothing.

-The Government’s justification for this policy stems from a review released in 2015 undertaken by the NHMRC – Australia’s peak medical research body – on behalf of the Department of Health.
-This review reported “there is no clear evidence demonstrating the efficacy” for 17 natural therapies including Naturopathy.
+The Government’s justification for this policy stems from the review conducted by the NHMRC on behalf of the Department of Health to determine whether natural therapies should continue to be eligible for the PHI Subsidy.
+This review reported “there is no clear evidence demonstrating the efficacy” for 17 natural therapies, including Naturopathy.

 The NHMRC review of Naturopathy limited its scope to ‘whole-system’ naturopathic practice, dismissing thousands of published studies assessing the practice elements of Naturopathy, such as herbs, minerals, supplements, nutrition and lifestyle interventions.
 If such studies were not already included in a whole-system Naturopathic medicine review, they were deemed out of scope and not considered.